emilydolson/D3-visualising-data/05-javascript.md

 > (`attributename` is a placeholder).
 Create a new attribute `height` and assign a number!

 Since Javascript is a programming language like any other, it has all of the standard features like loops, conditionals, and functions.
-We're not actually going to need loops or conditionals (give them a google if you ever need them - the syntax is only subtley different from other programming languages).
+Because of the way D3 works, we're not actually going to need loops today.
 Functions, however, are going to be super important.
 D3 uses functions everywhere.
 Frequently, we'll be passing functions as arguments to other functions.
 So let's go over the syntax for functions in Javascript: